Jake Heaps

-Jake Heaps (born June 19, 1991) is an American former professional football quarterback who is the personal quarterback coach for Russell Wilson of the New York Giants.
+Jake Heaps (born June 19, 1991) is an American former football quarterback.
 He was signed by the New York Jets as an undrafted free agent in 2015.
 Heaps played for three universities during his collegiate career including Miami (FL), Kansas and Brigham Young.
-Heaps worked as a radio host on 710 ESPN Seattle in addition to working for the Russell Wilson Passing Academy.
-On February 5, 2025, Heaps was announced as the new head football coach at Legend High School in Parker, Colorado.

 Early life

 Heaps attended Skyline High School in Sammamish, Washington, and played as a quarterback for their football team.
 He led the football team to the 3A Washington state title in 2007 and 4A titles in 2008 and 2009.
 During those three years he passed for a combined 9196 yards and 114 touchdowns, the bulk of those touchdowns to Gino Simone and Kasen Williams.

 After his senior season at Skyline in 2009, Heaps signed a letter of intent to play college football at Brigham Young University (BYU).
 Despite the fact that BYU was his parents' desired school, Heaps wanted to play for the University of Washington.
 Coming out of high school, Heaps was the number one rated high school quarterback in the country according to the recruiting services Scout.com and Rivals.com.
 Heaps was also named as top quarterback on the Parade All-America Team and was invited to play in the U.S. Army All-American Bowl.

 Some recruiting analysts felt that his poise, judgment, and throwing accuracy, would be a good fit in the Cougars' spread offense.